contagon/handbook/handbook/12-primary.md

 * Inviting all to receive the gospel.
 * Uniting families for eternity.

 Primary helps children, families, leaders, and teachers participate in this work.
-For more information about God’s work of salvation and exaltation, study [1](1-work-of-salvation-and-exaltation.md).
+For more information about God’s work of salvation and exaltation, study [chapter 1](1-work-of-salvation-and-exaltation.md).

 ### 12.2.1 Living the Gospel of Jesus Christ